RunestoneInteractive/httlads/_sources/TextualAnalysis/merging_data.rst

-One way we could solve this is to duplicate all of the rows for as many genres as the movie has storing one genre on each line, but that would mean we would have to needlessly duplicate all of the other information on our first movie three times.
+One way we could solve this is to duplicate all of the rows for as many genres as the movie has, storing one genre on each line, but that would mean we would have to needlessly duplicate all of the other information on our first movie three times.